Mimi Miyagi

-Melody Damayo (born July 3, 1973) is a model, film director, and actress of Filipino descent best known as Mimi Miyagi.
+Melody Damayo (born July 3, 1973), known professionally as Mimi Miyagi, is a Filipino-American model, film director, and former pornographic actress.

 In 2011, Complex magazine ranked her at #12 in their list of "The Top 50 Hottest Asian Porn Stars of All Time".

 Early life and education

 Melody Damayo was born in Davao City, the second of four children, to conservative Seventh-day Adventist parents.
 When she was six, she moved to the United States with her parents, and she grew up in California.

 Damayo went back to Mindanao for high school, and her family enrolled her in a Seventh-day Adventist academy (Mindanao Mission Academy) in Misamis Oriental, hoping she would absorb Filipino values.
 After finishing high school, she enrolled in an Adventist college in Bukidnon, studying finance and economics at Mountain View College, but she dropped out in her second year.
 She says she had been a disc jockey on the college radio station and had decided on a career in show business.